prototypefund/klinik-db-qbgbaReader/README.md

 <!-- badges: end -->

-The goal of qbgbaReader is to read XML files containing the German “Qualitaetsberichte der Kranken-haeuser” obtained from the “Gemeinsamer Bundesausschuss” (GBA) and insert them into a SQL-database.
+The goal of qbgbaReader is to read XML files containing the German “Qualitaetsberichte der Krankenhaeuser” obtained from the “Gemeinsamer Bundesausschuss” (GBA) and insert them into a SQL-database.

 ## Installation